Ithaca, New York: Bus

-There is frequent intercity bus service by Greyhound Lines, New York Trailways, OurBus, FlixBus, and Shortline (Coach USA), particularly to Binghamton and New York City, with limited service to Rochester, Buffalo and Syracuse, and (via connections in Binghamton) to Utica and Albany.
-OurBus also provides limited holiday services to Allentown, Pennsylvania, Philadelphia, and Washington, DC.
-Cornell University runs a premium campus-to-campus bus between its Ithaca campus and its medical school in Manhattan, New York City which is open to the public.
-Starting in September, 2019, intercity buses serving Ithaca operate from the downtown bus stop at 131 East Green Street, as the former Greyhound bus station on West State Street closed due to staff retirement and building maintenance issues.

-However, OurBus now picks up and drops off on Seneca Street, near the downtown Starbucks and Hilton Garden Inn.
+There is frequent intercity bus service by Greyhound Lines, New York Trailways, OurBus, FlixBus, and Shortline (Coach USA), particularly to Binghamton and New York City, with limited service to Rochester, Buffalo and Syracuse, and via connections in Binghamton to Utica and Albany.
+OurBus provides limited holiday services to Allentown, Pennsylvania, Philadelphia, and Washington, D.C..
+Cornell University runs a premium campus-to-campus bus between its Ithaca campus and its medical school in Manhattan, New York City, which is open to the public.
+Starting in September 2019, intercity buses began serving Ithaca from the downtown bus stop at 131 East Green Street after the former Greyhound bus station on West State Street closed due to staff retirement and building maintenance issues.
+OurBus now picks up and drops off on Seneca Street, near the downtown Hilton Garden Inn.

 Ithaca is the center of an extensive bus public transportation network.
 Tompkins Consolidated Area Transit, Inc. (TCAT, Inc.) is a not-for-profit corporation that provides public transportation for Tompkins County, New York.
 TCAT was reorganized as a non-profit corporation in 2004 and is primarily supported locally by Cornell University, the City of Ithaca and Tompkins County.
 TCAT's ridership increased from 2.7 million in 2004 to 4.4 million in 2013.
 TCAT operates 34 routes, many running seven days a week.
-It has frequent service to downtown, Cornell University, Ithaca College, and the Shops at Ithaca Mall in the Town of Lansing, but less-frequent service to many residential and rural areas, including Trumansburg and Newfield.
+It has frequent service to downtown, Cornell University, Ithaca College, and The Shops at Ithaca Mall in the Lansing, New York, but less frequent service to residential and rural areas, including Trumansburg and Newfield.
 Chemung County Transit (C-TRAN) runs weekday commuter service from Chemung County to Ithaca.
 Cortland Transit runs commuter service to Cornell University.
 Tioga County Public Transit operated three routes to Ithaca and Cornell, but ceased operations on November 30, 2014.

-GADABOUT Transportation Services, Inc. provides demand-response paratransit service for seniors over 60 and people with disabilities.
+Gadabout Transportation Services, Inc. provides demand-response paratransit service for Tompkins County residents 55 and older, and people with disabilities.
 Ithaca Dispatch provides local and regional taxi service.
 In addition, Ithaca Airline Limousine and IthaCar Service connect to the local airports.

 Airports

 Ithaca is served by Ithaca Tompkins International Airport, located about three miles to the northeast of the city center.
 In late 2019, the airport completed a major $34.8 million renovation which included a larger terminal with additional passenger gates and jet bridges, expanded passenger amenities and a 5000 sqft customs facility that enables it to receive international charter and private flights.

 American Airlines pulled out of Ithaca on September 7, 2022, citing pilot shortages.
-Delta Connection provides service to its hub at Detroit Metro airport, operated by its commuter partner Endeavor Air, using the Bombardier CRJ200 commuter-jet.
-United Express offers daily flights to its hub at Newark Liberty airport, operated by its commuter partner GoJet Airlines, using the two-class Bombardier CRJ550 commuter-jet.
+Delta Connection provides service to and from John F. Kennedy International Airport, operated by its commuter partner Endeavor Air, using the Bombardier CRJ900.
+United Express offers daily flights to its hub at Newark Liberty International Airport, operated by its commuter partners GoJet Airlines and Republic Airways, using the Bombardier CRJ700 and the Embraer E175, respectively.